Cabbage Island Clambake

 Our accommodations for the weekend are in the heart of downtown Quebec City, just a short distance from the city’s historic district and fortifications.
 Rated 4-stars, Hotel Palace Royal welcomes guests in an environment where coziness meets high standards.
 The hotel provides many on-site amenities including an indoor garden with swimming pool and palm trees, elegant guest rooms with city views and a renowned steak house.

 Registration fee includes motorcoach transportation, hotel accommodations (two nights), two breakfast buffets, two dinners, afternoon tea, city tour, all museum/activity tickets.
-Deadline to register is March 12th.
+Deadline to register is coming soon.
 No refunds will be issued after this date.

 U.S. Customs requires that all citizens have a passport when crossing the border.
 You must bring a passport for this trip.